retrofaza/arosnews.github.io/_posts/2024-01-10-how-to-prepare-usb-flash-drive-aros.md

 ---
 layout: post
-title: How to prepare a USB flash drive with AROS ABIv0
+title: How to prepare a USB flash drive
+subtitle: with AROS ABIv0
 lang: en
 ref: tutPendrive
 ---